saracemal/react-questions/README.md

 5. What is the virtual DOM?
 For starters: DOM stands for Document Object Model, made up of HTML text, whose elements become nodes in the DOM.

 6. What is a React component?
-A small, reusable chunk of code that is responsible for obe job (usually rendering HTML).
+A small, reusable chunk of code that is responsible for one job (usually rendering HTML).

 7. What are props?
 Props are a shorthand for "properties", and they are immutable components passed through from parent to child and they help render data.